An online library of English translations of key selected writings on contemporary art in Japan

 We designed the identity for Canard, Portland's latest culinary phenomenon.

-Biwa is a new straight-sided family of formally nuanced grotesk typefaces for text typesetting and display work for both print and screen.
+Biwa is a straight-sided family of formally nuanced grotesk typefaces for text typesetting and display work for both print and screen.

 A handbook of dubious exercises, tips, and rants about becoming a designer who teaches...
 (But just as much a handbook for designers who happen to be being taught.)